 Basically, to get a conviction, the government needs to show you either didn't stop or stopped too late.

 Most statutes say you must stop at the nearest of the limit line, crosswalk, or entrance to the intersection.
-Basically, this means you must stop slightly before you reach one of these points.
+Practically, this means you must stop slightly before you reach one of these points.
 Some conscientious drivers, however, stop well in advance of where they have to.
 In these cases, an officer hiding behind a bush 50 feet down a side street might not be able to see whether the driver stopped or not.

 To mount this defense, you'll first want to request a copy of the officer's notes.
 Typically, this involves making a written request to the police department or local prosecutor's office through a process called "discovery."
-The notes can be used to verify where the officer was positioned when you allegedly ran the stop sign.
+The notes, if obtained, can be used to verify where the officer was positioned when you allegedly ran the stop sign.
 In many cases, the officer won't have any notes, so you'll just have to ask the officer during cross-examination about where he or she was positioned when the violation allegedly occurred.

 For this type of defense, it's also important to have a visual aid so you can show the judge the physical layout.
 In many situations, taking pictures of the scene will do the trick.
 Especially if you can document a visual obstruction—and convincingly testify you did stop—this defense can be a winner.
 Of course, it's a big help if you can produce a passenger or other witnesses who can corroborate your version of events.

 Generally, you can't be prosecuted for running a stop sign that was obscured or illegible.
-With a defense based on obscured or illegible signage, you essentially concede you ran the stop sign but argue it wasn't your fault because the sign wasn't visible.
+With a defense based on obscured or illegible signage, you essentially concede that you ran the stop sign but argue it wasn't your fault because the sign wasn't visible.
 This can occur if the stop sign is hidden by storm-blown branches, twisted the wrong way by kids, or obscured in any other way.

 Pictures are worth a thousand words.
 Pictures taken from different angles or distances are generally more convincing than just an explanation.
 For example, if a stop sign is hidden from view by overhanging branches until a few feet before the intersection, take pictures or a video from inside of your vehicle (with someone else driving) as the car approaches the sign.
 In court, you can show your pictures or video to the judge and explain the situation.